-H0:

-$$\rho_1 = \rho_2 = \Lambda = \rho_N = 0$$

-, H1: $(\rho_1 < 0) \cup (\rho_2 < 0) \cup \Lambda \cup (\rho_N < 0)$

-Then, we will perform a unit root test using the SUR estimator, called the SURADF test, proposed by Breuer et al. (2002).5 Combining the ADF test with SUR allows us not only to handle panel data but also to infer each equation separately.
-In their Monte Carlo exercises, Breuer et al. (2002) show that, even when investigating a sample with a short time horizon, the test reduces size distortions owing to panel data and SUR.6 Although yearly data is often used in economic growth literature, it is quite difficult to obtain sufficient data to estimate a univariate time-series model.
+H0: $\rho_1 = \rho_2 = \dots = \rho_N = 0$ , H1: $(\rho_1 < 0) \cup (\rho_2 < 0) \cup \dots \cup (\rho_N < 0)$ proposed by Breuer et al. (2002).
+Combining the ADF test with SUR allows us not only to handle panel data but also to infer each equation separately.
+In their Monte Carlo exercises, Breuer et al. (2002) show that, even when investigating a sample with a short time horizon, the test reduces size distortions owing to panel data and SUR.
+Although yearly data is often used in economic growth literature, it is quite difficult to obtain sufficient data to estimate a univariate time-series model.
 Investigation of the convergence hypothesis using the SURADF test allows us to make more powerful inferences even when the sample size is moderate.
 Moreover, SUR also brings another advantage.
-The power of the test can increase because one can use the information for error-term correlation between each equation, i.e., each region.7 Following a similar motivation, Phillips and Sul (2003) propose a panel unit root test with parametric error correlation.
+The power of the test can increase because one can use the information for error-term correlation between each equation, i.e., each region.
+Following a similar motivation, Phillips and Sul (2003) propose a panel unit root test with parametric error correlation.
 Since their null hypothesis includes integrated constraints as noted above, their methodology could not distinguish between converging and non-converging sequences.
 Further, the fact that their model is assumed to have a parametric variance-covariance matrix can yield an identification problem.
 In the meanwhile, the SURADF test we use below does not have such problems.